In order to be eligible to serve as members of the Penn Alumni Interview Program, all volunteers must:

 - enjoy meeting with students from diverse perspectives and backgrounds;

-- want to share their enthusiasm for Penn with others;
+- want to share their enthusiasm for Penn as a positive ambassador;

 - officially register and operate within our volunteer Portal; and